ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.1.4 Activate/Deactivate/Decommission Center
 ### 5.2 Machine Management [**[↑]**](#table-of-content)
 #### 5.2.1 View Machine
 MOSIP allows Zonal Admin to view the machines by providing the registration center ID.
-The system validates the provided data and provides the list of machines available in the registration center.
-During the validation of registration center ID, if the registration ID not found, then the system triggers an error notification.
+The system validates the provided data, privileges of Zonal Admin.
+On successful validation, the system provides the list of machines details (ID, Name, Mac Address, Serial Number, IP Address, Registration Center ID etc…) those are mapped to the registration center.
+If Zonal Admin searches the machine without providing the registration center ID, then the system provides all the machine registered in the country.
+During the validation of registration center ID, if the registration ID not found, then the system triggers an error notification
 #### 5.2.2 Create Machine
 Using MOSIP, Zonal Admin will register the machines for his/her zone.
 The machine cannot be used in zone, if it is not registered.
 Procedure to register machines follows: